-Interpretation in a concerned format differs with the jurisdiction, considering the tradition of common law countries, the objective approach is often utilized in ascertaining the intention of the parties compared the actual terms written in the contract.
-The primary objective is to draw the real intention of the parties through a various test such as "reasonably prudent man" standard test.
-As said, the external factors play a crucial role when the intention of the parties cannot be clearly understood from the terms of the contract.
+Interpretation in a concerned format differs with the jurisdiction, considering the tradition of common law countries, the objective approach is often utilized in ascertaining the intention of the parties as compared to the actual terms written in the contract.
+The primary objective is to draw the real intention of the parties through various tests such as the "reasonably prudent man" standard test.
+As said, external factors play a crucial role when the intention of the parties cannot be clearly understood from the terms of the contract.

-Whereas, in civil law countries like UAE, the courts unequivocally use terms of the contract as it supersedes the external factors.
-The written context prevails external factors.
-The Civil Transactions Law, under the chapter "Construction of Contracts" outlays the procedure for applying the subjective test to draw the intention of the parties signing the contract and accordingly passing the judgment thereof.
+Whereas, in civil law countries like UAE, the courts unequivocally use the terms of the contract as it supersedes the external factors.
+The written context prevails over external factors.
+The Civil Transactions Law, under the chapter "Construction of Contracts", outlays the procedure for applying the subjective test to draw the intention of the parties signing the contract and accordingly passing the judgment thereof.

 Construction of Contracts